SvenRosvall/SignalControl/Design.md

 Uses track sensors to determine how many track blocks are available.

 Inputs:
-* block 1 pin - pin number that is connected to the sensor for the first track block in advance of the signal.
+* Two triggers.
+These triggers can be either:
-* block 2 pin - pin number that is connected to the sensor for the second track block in advance of the signal.
+  * pin numbers - number of input pin that is connected to the sensor for the each track block in advance of the signal.
+  * DigitalInput - input objects for each track block.

 ### DistanceTimer
 Instead of counting the actual free blocks this class uses